nirzaf/nirzaf.github.io/system-prompt.md

    - Framework preset: `astro`

 2. **Pre-deployment Checklist**:
-   - Run `pnpm build` locally to ensure no build errors
+   - Run `pnpm run build` locally to ensure no build errors
    - Check for broken links
    - Verify that new content renders correctly
    - Test site performance using Lighthouse